Lua19/Lua19/README.md

 - 👋 Hi, I’m @Lua19
-- 👀 I’m interested in learning application design and databases
+- 👀 I’m interested in learning application design and databases.
-- 🌱 I’m currently learning C#, .NET frameworks and Flutter
+- 🌱 I’m currently learning C#, .NET frameworks and Flutter.
-- 💞️ I’m looking to collaborate on anything where i can learn
+- 💞️ I’m looking to collaborate on anything where i can learn something fun or useful.
-- 📫 How to reach me; miguellua100@gmail.com
+- 📫 How to reach me: miguellua100@gmail.com

 <!---
 Lua19/Lua19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.